zaufi/pytest-matcher/doc/configuration.rst

     :Default: :file:`test/data/expected`

-    The base directory used for expectation/pattern files.
+    Base directory used for storing pattern files.
     The directory must be relative to the project's root.